 How To Get Your Kids To Eat Spinach

+The fact of the matter is that spinach is even more essential for children than it is for adults.
+So how to get your kids to eat spinach?
 Fortunately, spinach isn’t like cereal and milk.
 There’s more than one way to eat it and make it yummy.
-Even if you’re gonna make that classy mushy spinach, you can spice things up by adding some garlic and honey, or cheese.
-If your child is still not into it, you can try just dropping it in lasagna, or mixing it into your marinara sauce for pasta, or my personal favorite, the spinach and cheese omelette.
+Even if you’re gonna make that classy mushy spinach, you can spice things up by adding garlic and honey, or cheese.
+If your child is still not into it, you can try just dropping it in lasagna, or mixing it into your marinara sauce for pasta, or my personal favorite, the spinach and cheese omelet.

-“What about Juicing it?”
-You might wonder once you start thinking along more creative lines.
+You can even use it as a substitute for lettuce in a sandwich and have it raw.
+There are many things to do with fresh spinach once you start being more creative other than just sauteing it in a pan.
+“What about juicing it?”, you might wonder once you start thinking along more creative lines.
 Yes!
 Juicing spinach is a great way to get your child to consume it.
-It will be easier for your kids to eat it and when raw, spinach isn’t nearly as bitter and has better health benefits for your kids when consumed raw.
-I wouldn’t, however, recommend just putting spinach in the juicer.
+It will be easier for your kids to eat it and when raw, spinach isn’t nearly as bitter and has better health care benefits for your kids.

+The iron and potassium are both extremely vital for a brain developing at that rate.
+Spinach is even amazing for your child’s immune system.
+Those who have children know how much a child’s immune system needs boosting.
 I highly recommend juicing spinach to get your child to eat it.
 Once they have a positive view on spinach, it will stop having that stigma of the “horror food” that it had when I was growing up.